Skip to main content

 Firstly, GLP-1 agonists have been shown to selectively promote the growth of beneficial bacterial populations.
 Studies indicate an increase in the abundance of genera like Bacteroides and Akkermansia muciniphila.
 Akkermansia is particularly noteworthy for its role in strengthening the gut barrier and reducing inflammation.
 Concurrently, these peptides tend to reduce populations of bacteria linked to obesity and inflammation, such as certain species within the Bacillota phylum.

-Secondly, this shift in microbial composition leads to an increased production of (SCFAs), such as butyrate, propionate, and acetate.
+Secondly, this shift in microbial composition leads to an increased production of short-chain fatty acids (SCFAs), such as butyrate, propionate, and acetate.
 SCFAs are metabolites produced by beneficial bacteria when they ferment dietary fiber.
 Butyrate, in particular, is the primary fuel source for the cells lining the colon, and it has powerful anti-inflammatory properties.
 By fostering the bacteria that produce these compounds, GLP-1 agonists help to reduce gut inflammation and enhance gut barrier integrity from a metabolic standpoint.

 The table below compares the primary mechanisms of action for these two types of peptides in the context of gut health.